Department: FM&P Building Systems Maintenance-1004

 Minimum Required Qualifications:

 High school or equivalent education and experience.
-Must have at least four years of experience with electrical and/or low voltage system installation, maintenance, and repair.
-Must include some commercial experience.
-Demonstrated experience with researching, reading, interpreting, working with and ensuring compliance with blueprints, specifications and regulations including building, electrical, and fire code, and the ability to comply with University and departmental standards and guidelines.
+Must have at least one year of experience with electrical and low voltage system installation.
+Ability to comply with University and departmental standards and guidelines.
 Must have the ability to comprehend complex and technical information, have strong documentation skills, be well organized, and able to manage and make progress on multiple tasks at one time.
-State of Nebraska journeyman electrical license required.
+State of Nebraska apprentice or journeyman electrical license required.
 Must have a valid driver's license and meet University driver eligibility requirements.
 Must be available 24/7 by cell phone to assist in campus emergencies and be available for regular rotations on the weekend and after-hours on-call schedule.

 Associate's degree in electrical, electronic or HVAC/R or related preferred.
 Experience with installation, maintenance and repair of access control systems, building security systems, HVAC controls, and/or fire alarm systems preferred.
+Commercial experience preferred.
+Demonstrated experience with researching, reading, interpreting, working with and ensuring compliance with blueprints, specifications and regulations including building, electrical, and fire code.
 Demonstrated experience training and overseeing others and the ability to supervise, motivate, develop, and coach both new and mid-career professionals in skilled and unskilled trades helpful.
 Experience as job foreman on large construction projects with complex scopes, increased responsibilities and elevated budget desirable.
 Basic computer skills and the ability to perform computer tasks such as time entry and emailing plus advanced computer skills with experience in EMCS, access controls and/or fire alarm system interface programs preferred.
 Familiarity with departmental processes at UNLBSM preferred.

 Posted Salary: Salary commensurate with education and experience